On entropy-constrained Gaussian channel capacity via the moment problem: Introduction

 for $h > 0$.
 The operational interpretation of $C_H(h, \snr)$ is that it is the largest communication rate at which an arbitrarily small error probability can be ensured over the Gaussian channel of SNR $\snr$ using an input of entropy at most $h$.
 Note that the entropy constraint forces $X$ to have a discrete distribution.
 Also note that without the power constraint $\bbE[X^2] \leq 1$, $C_H(h, \snr)$ would be equal to $h$ for all $h > 0$.

 Computing the Gaussian channel capacity can be viewed as an approximation problem of random variables in the following sense: solving $\sup_X I(X, \snr)$ is equivalent to solving $\inf_X C(\snr) - I(X, \snr) = \inf_X D(X+Z \,\|\, X_G + Z)$, where $Z \sim \calN(0,1)$, $X_G$ is Gaussian with the same mean and variance as $X$, and $Z$ is independent of $X$ and $X_G$.
-Thus, the problem is to approximate the Gaussian r.v.\ $X_G$ by an $X$ that minimizes the ``non-Gaussianity'' $D(X+Z \,\|\, X_G + Z)$.
+Thus, the problem is to approximate the Gaussian random variable $X_G$ by an $X$ that minimizes the ``non-Gaussianity'' $D(X+Z \,\|\, X_G + Z)$.
 Our main result characterizes $C_H(h, \snr)$ in the low-SNR regime, i.e., $\snr \to 0$, for sufficiently small $h$.
-It turns out that in this regime, the approximation problem described above essentially takes on the following form, which can be posed independently of the above, in terms of just the moments of $X$ and $X_G$.
+It turns out that in this regime, the approximation problem described above essentially takes on the following form, which can be posed independently of the above, in terms of just the moments of the random variables involved.

 Consider the classical mathematical problem of approximating continuous distributions with discrete distributions \emph{by matching as many of their initial moments as possible}, called the moment problem \cite{akhiezer1965classical,Schmudgen2017book}.
 In particular, we are interested in identifying discrete distributions that match as many initial moments as possible \emph{while having a sufficiently small entropy}.
 Moments determine the tail behaviour of distributions, but it is known that distributions that are visually very different can have nearly identical moment generating functions, and thus, moments \cite{mccullagh1994does}.
 Continuous distributions can be thought of as having ``infinite'' entropy.
 Thus, a natural question to ask is whether we can replicate similar tail behaviours as infinite entropy continuous distributions using ``low-entropy'' discrete distributions.
 We show that discrete distributions with sufficiently small entropy (i.e., smaller than some positive constant depending on the continuous distribution) can match no more than \emph{three} moments with \emph{any} continuous distribution of finite moments.